Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 Go Kayaking or Stand-Up Paddleboarding

 Another great way to burn off a few calories at the beach is by kayaking and stand-up paddle boarding.
 This is a great way to explore Jamaica Bay, which is on the non-ocean side of the Rockaways.
 Kayaking and stand-up paddleboarding are also allowed at Beach 32 Street and at Beach 57 Street.
-You can rent kayaks and stand-up paddle boards from Rockaway Jet Ski, and the Community Boathouse offers free kayaking from Riis Landing and at Bay Breeze Park.
+The Community Boathouse offers free kayaking from Riis Landing and at Bay Breeze Park.
+You can also rent jet skis from Rockaway Jet Ski.

 Catch a Beautiful Sunset